malainp/ITLBase/README.md

 ##Special Thanks

-* Eduardo Reza – For providing help in translation
+* Eduardo Reza – For helping with translation
 * Gerardo Chiner – For providing a communication channel to Eduardo Reza.
 Thanks Chiner!

 ##Licencing